 Some alternative to the conventional wood wax is the following:

-- Mixture of lemon juice and sunflower oil
+- A mixture of lemon juice and sunflower oil

 - Beeswax polish